 Vitamin B12 deficiency matters because it can affect the blood, nerves, and brain.
 Low B12 can lead to megaloblastic anemia, which may cause fatigue, weakness, shortness of breath, pale skin, and poor exercise tolerance.
 It can also cause nerve problems such as numbness, tingling, burning feet, balance problems, memory issues, and mood changes.

-This is especially important in people with diabetes because diabetic nerve damage and B12 deficiency can look similar.
+This is especially relevant in people with diabetes because diabetic nerve damage and B12 deficiency can look similar.
 If someone on metformin develops tingling, numbness, or worsening neuropathy, low B12 may be part of the problem.
 If it is missed, symptoms can worsen and some nerve damage may become harder to reverse.

 What should you do?